tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据管理/清单功能概述_intl_en.md

 - Select an encryption mode: No encryption or SSE-COS.
 If SSE-COS is selected, COS encrypts the generated inventory report.
 - Configure an export location: You need to specify the bucket to store the inventory report.

->The destination bucket must be in the same region as the source bucket.
+> !The destination bucket must be in the same region as the source bucket.
 They can be the same bucket.

 ## Directions